bbalajisg/scala-projects/README.md

 fp-client - Very simple FTP client application demoing Scala and Akka.

-Curious to work in Scala
+Curious to dive deep into scala, bigdata and FX ;)